eranamar-zz/eranamar.github.io/_posts/2017-04-06-Memory-Efficient-Algorithm-for-Finding-Cycles-in-Graphs.markdown

 Actually, for undirected graphs there is an algorithm with <span class="MathJax_Preview"><script type="math/tex">
 \mathcal{O}\left(\log n\right)
 </script>
-</span> bits, improving the square on the log from the construction from previous section.
-The interested reader can read more about it <a class="URL" href="http://www.cs.cornell.edu/courses/cs682/2008sp/Handouts/Reingold05.pdf">here</a>.
+</span> bits, improving the square on the log in the construction from previous section.
+The curious reader can read more about it <a class="URL" href="http://www.cs.cornell.edu/courses/cs682/2008sp/Handouts/Reingold05.pdf">here</a>.
 For the directed case it is an open question whether we can improve the <span class="MathJax_Preview"><script type="math/tex">
 \log^{2}n
 </script>
 </span> or not.